 The Technology Requirements for the Doctor of Athletic Training program include that students have access to or purchase a computer with word processing software and reliable access to the internet.

-Students planning to enroll or are enrolled in Moravian College's Doctor of Athletic Training Program are eligible to apply for several scholarships:
+Students planning to enroll or are enrolled in Moravian University's Doctor of Athletic Training Program are eligible to apply for several scholarships:

 - NATA members are eligible to apply for the National Athletic Trainers' Association Research and Education Foundation (NATA-REF) Doctoral Scholarship.
 The application deadline is early January.
 Additional information can be found here.